 An anthology to be published by Spout Press in 2022

 “Locker room talk”: that is how Donald Trump and others have characterized horrific comments about women and sexual assault.
 Beyond the initial abhorrence of those words, however, is the hint of a darker, more deeply ingrained expectation: the belief that private spaces grant men the permission, opportunity, and license to be their worst selves.

-We are seeking to create an inclusive anthology which reflects the diverse range of experiences of those who identify as women.
+We are seeking to create an inclusive anthology which reflects the diverse range of experiences of those who are non binary or identify as women.
 Creative nonfiction, essay, flash fiction and poetry submissions are welcome.
 Please limit submissions to 2,500 words.

-Submissions can be sent to firstname.lastname@example.org and will be accepted until March 31, 2021.
+Submissions can be sent to firstname.lastname@example.org.
 Please put ‘Locker Room Talk’ in the subject line.

 Contributors will receive two copies of the finished book; proceeds from the sales of this title will be donated to Her Next Play (https://www.hernextplay.org/).